-Even though tuxedo cats make you think of formal suits for a man, a tuxedo cat can be male or female.
-They can be any type of breed, they can have short-hair or long-hair!
+Even though tuxedo cats make you feel about formal suits for a man, a tuxedo cat can be male or female.
+They can be any breed and have short or long hair!
 The term is purely referring to the markings of the feline coat.

 What Breed Are Tuxedo Cats?